jangor1912/meteorite-catcher/README.md

 ```

 To see if you have all the elements needed for gstreamer to work
-you can tun container in interactive mode
+you can run container in interactive mode
 ```bash
 docker run \
   -it \